stivio00/EmailExtractor/README.md

 # EmailExtractor
-small tool for email stractor from html tables
+small tool for extract emails from html tables